blockchainofthings/CatenisBlocksWPPlugin/readme.txt

 === Catenis Blocks ===
 Contributors: catenisadmin
-Tags: Catenis, Catenis Enterprise API, Blockchain of Things, blockchain, Gutenberg Requires at least: 5.0
+Tags: Catenis, Catenis API, Blockchain of Things, blockchain, Gutenberg Requires at least: 5.0
 Tested up to: 5.3.2
 Requires PHP: 5.6
 Stable tag: 1.1.1
 License: MIT

-A set of Gutenberg blocks that make use of Catenis Enterprise services.
+A set of Gutenberg blocks that make use of Catenis services.

 == Description ==

-Catenis Blocks include a set of Gutenberg blocks that can be used to integrate with the Bitcoin blockchain by means of the Catenis Enterprise services.
+Catenis Blocks include a set of Gutenberg blocks that can be used to integrate with the Bitcoin blockchain by means of the Catenis services.

 The following blocks are currently available: